Top tips for Exams Officers for making entries

-First, always make sure you are using current OxfordAQA guidance.
+Always make sure you are using current OxfordAQA guidance

 You can always find the most up to date information on how to submit your entries, basedata, entry codes, key date information on late entries, tier changes and withdrawals and much more on our Entries page.

-Second, decide how you will make your entries to OxfordAQA exams.
+Decide how you will make your entries to OxfordAQA exams

 There are two ways of submitting entries to OxfordAQA.
 These are: